-USB-Cereal can do a number of useful tasks that makes working with USB-C much more manageable.
-It can perform general closed-case debugging/testing/data capture on devices with USB-C and doesn’t require a USB stack to be brought up.
+USB-Cereal can perform a number of useful development tasks that make working with USB Type-C capable devices much more manageable.
+It can perform general closed-case debugging, testing, and data capture on devices with USB Type-C and doesn’t require a USB stack to be brought up.
 USB-Cereal can do low-level debugging with USB drivers not yet fully loaded.
 This is handy when debugging low level features, when USB logs are not accessible.
 It can be handy in performing closed-case firmware update procedures.

 "0xDA's Dmitrii Votintcev leveraged an open source project from Google to develop USB-Cereal, an open source development tool."